-School Offer North Yorkshire Offer SENCO who champions this provision.
+School Offer North Yorkshire Offer In addition to, and alongside, general pastoral support, we prioritise addressing specific Mental Health challenges faced by pupils.
+Our Mental Health lead (DSMHL) is the SENCO who champions this provision.
 All staff have received recent Mental health training from Compass Buzz.
 All staff are Level 1 trained and some pastoral staff have completed Level 2/3.
 Coverage includes input on anxiety, loss, low mood, resilience, separation anxiety, emotional regulation, body image, LGBTQ+.
 Some pastoral staff have also completed additional training on loss and bereavement.
-How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector External agencies work alongside our school to enhance our provision.
+How the school involves other bodies, including health and social care bodies, local auth ority support services and voluntary sector External agencies work alongside our school to enhance our provision.
 These include: SEN Hub team including specialists for SEMH, Cognition and Learning and Communication and Interaction, Education Psychologist (EP), Speech and Language Therapists (SALT), SSAFFA, Social Care, CAMHS, Medical Specialists, Occupational Therapist (OT), Child Protection Officers and Early Help under Social Care, Paediatricians, Hearing and Vision Support, and Early Years Advisory Teacher.
-SENDIASS is also available for parent support: http://sendiassnorthyorkshire.co.uk/ Within our school, we have experienced TAs delivering speech and language programmes to children across school and delivering nationally recognised interventions such as Lego therapy, Numicon, social skills and Success @ Arithmetic.
+SENDIASS is also available for parent support: http://sendiassnorthyorkshire.co.uk/ Within our school, we have experienced TAs delivering speech and language programmes to children across school and delivering nationally recognised interventions such as Lego therapy, Number Stacks, social skills & Success @ Arithmetic.
 If school feels your child may benefit from support provided by an external agency, we will inform you in a timely manner.
-Arrangements for handling complaints from parents of children with SEN about the provision made at the school.
+Arrangements for handling complaints from parents of children with SEN about the provision on made at the school.
 The named SEND governor for our school is Simon Moss.
 The Chair of Governors is Cian Gilbey Our Headteacher is Robert Campbell.
 All complaints should follow the General Complaints procedure, available here .
 There must be a designated governor for SEN in the school and complaints about SEN should follow the general complaints procedure.
 It is always best to approach the teacher or the Headteacher first, to see if your concerns can be immediately addressed.
 If you still feel that your view has not been listened to or answered to your satisfaction you can make a formal complaint by writing to the chair of governors at the school.